cerndigitalmemory/oais-platform/docs/troubleshooting.md

 To keep in mind:

-- Modifications to tasks.py (and in general anything executed by Celery) may require a restart of the Celery runner
+- Modifications to tasks.py (and in general anything executed by Celery) may require a restart of the Celery runner `docker restart oais_celery`
+- Some changes (e.g. the change of a requirement) require the oais_django image to be rebuilt.
+  `docker-compose build`
+- Sometimes, the oais_django container may start before the database is ready.
+If it can't be started because of a failed connection to postgres, restart it manually:
+  `docker start oais_django`

 Settings: